JunsolKim/kakao-arena-melon-ysocio13/README.md

  1. After putting the data in `res/`, you need to run `python preprocess.py` to preprocess the data.
  2. Then, to train the models, you need to run `python train.py`.
  - Generated models are (1) word2vec track+tag embedding model, (2) Keras MLP model to deal with cold start issue, (3) lightgbm model which uses neighbor-based similarity score (See Zhu, L., He, B., Ji, M., Ju, C., & Chen, Y. (2018).
 Automatic music playlist continuation via neighbor-based collaborative filtering and discriminative reweighting/reranking.
 In Proceedings of the ACM Recommender Systems Challenge 2018.) and playlist/song metadata.
- 3. Finally, you need to run `python inference.py` to get the final recommendation results, which will generate `results.json`.
+ 3. Finally, you need to run `python inference.py` to get the final results, which will generate `results.json`.